chesslucent-dev/ChessLucent/README.md

 ## 🚀 Getting Started (For Time Travelers)

-Since the code is currently in a quantum state of non-existence, the setup process is a bit unconventional.
+Since the code is currently in a quantum state of "almost-existence," the setup process is a bit unconventional.

 1. Invent a time machine.
 2. Travel to the future where ChessLucent is a finished, glorious application.